 After an 8 hour school day, where do our children go?
-They return back home to their inner-city communities.
-At Equality, we believed that we had a shot at adding more value to their educational experience by impacting children through the adults in their lives.
+They return home to their inner-city communities.
+At Equality, we believed that we have a shot at enhancing the value of their educational experience by impacting children through the adults in their lives.
 If we educated parents, neighbors, foster brothers, sisters, aunts, and uncles, we could create a ripple effect that would indirectly impact each child.

-I was charged with the task of designing an impactful program model to meet this goal; an Adult Education Program that would transform our building from a school for students by day and an adult learning center at night.
-Programs spanned under 2 main branches: Workforce Development and Family Education.
+I was charged with the task of designing an impactful program modeled to meet this goal; an Adult Education Program that would transform our building from a school for students by day to an adult learning center at night.
+These programs spanned under 2 main branches: Workforce Development and Family Education.

 We provided free programs so that a single parent Mom could finally earn a High School Diploma after 20-30 years of leaving school too early.
 She earned it not only because it would unlock new doors but it would be a sense of accomplishment.
 She also knew her 14 year old daughter, one of our students, was watching.
 The same daughter who, one night, stopped by the High School Diploma classroom, timidly knocked on the door before classes began and said "Are your the High School Diploma Teacher?".
 The class turned around and faced the door.
 The Teacher responded "Yes, I am. " The daughter, responded "Well then can you help my mom with some of the equations because each night she asks me for help but is too shy to speak up in class!"